La Carreta Mexican Restaurant: History

+Events

 La Carreta hosted a variety of events.
 In 1991, the restaurant hosted the Portland–Guadalajara Sister City Association's eighth-anniversary celebration.
 The event was attended by former Portland City Commissioner Mildred Schwab and sister city scholarship recipients, featuring cantina music.

 In 2001, a representative from the Oregon Employment Department delivered a presentation on labor issues on behalf of the Pacific Printing & Imaging Association.
 The restaurant hosted a gathering following the death of a Vietnam War veteran and Purple Heart recipient in 2005.

 The Portland Mercury co-hosted the 2014 La Carreta Meltdown, a rock and roll show benefiting the Sisters of the Road nonprofit cafe located in Portland, with performances by the Pynnacles, Eyelids (including John Moen), and Hutch Harris of The Thermals.
 The Multnomah County Republican Party's 2020 Lincoln Day dinner at the restaurant featured chairman James Buchal as a guest speaker, as well as state representative Mike Nearman and local political candidates.

-Novelist Peter Rock references La Carreta in The Bewildered: A Novel (2005).